dell/csm-docs/content/docs/deployment/csminstallationwizard/_index.md

 11. Enter the `Module Namespace`.
 The default value is `csm-module`.
 12. Click on `Generate YAML`.
 13. A manifest file, `values.yaml` will be generated and downloaded.
-14. Follow the steps in `Run the following commands to install` section to install Dell CSI Driver and Modules using the generated manifest file.
+14. A section `Run the following commands to install` will be displayed.
+15. Run the commands displayed to install Dell CSI Driver and Modules using the generated manifest file.

 ## Install Helm Chart